arkin0x/cyberspace/readme.md

 **event** - a nostr event that is also an action

+**i-space** - another name for ideaspace, which is the digital space enabled by the cyberspace meta-protocol where zero points represent a point in reality.
+I-space is meant to be entirely virtual, which is commonly referred to as virtual reality.

+**ideaspace** - the formal name of i-space

-**magnitude** - a value derived from an amount of proof-of-work.
-E.g., the armor's magnitude was 5 because the kind 10087 event had 5 units of proof-of-work.
+**magnitude** - a value derived from an amount of proof-of-work

 **operator** - a human or ai that controls an avatar

 **permissionless** - relating to a mechanism whose use cannot be prevented

-**plane** - a coordinate subset of cyberspace; referring to either c-space or d-space
+**plane** - a coordinate subset of cyberspace; referring to either d-space or i-space

-**portal** - an object constructed via proof-of-work that allows avatars to travel between c-space and d-space.
+**portal** - an object constructed via proof-of-work that allows avatars to travel between d-space and i-space, or between points on the same plane

 **presence** - the visible representation of an avatar in cyberspace